 Scholarly Commons Citation

 Raisch, Marylin J., "Travaux Preparatoires and United Nations Treaties or Conventions: Using the Web Wisely" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 184.
+184.